Master of Quantitative Finance

-A master's degree in quantitative finance concerns the application of mathematical methods to the solution of problems in financial economics.
+A master's degree in quantitative finance is a postgraduate degree focused on the application of mathematical methods to the solution of problems in financial economics.
 There are several like-titled degrees which may further focus on financial engineering, computational finance, mathematical finance, and/or financial risk management.

-In general, these degrees aim to prepare students for roles as "quants" (quantitative analysts), including analysis, structuring, trading, and investing; in particular, these degrees emphasize derivatives and fixed income, and the hedging and management of the resultant market and credit risk.
+In general, these degrees aim to prepare students for roles as "quants" (quantitative analysts); in particular, these degrees emphasize derivatives and fixed income, and the hedging and management of the resultant market and credit risk.

 Formal master's-level training in quantitative finance has existed since 1990.

 Structure

 The program is usually one to one and a half years in duration, and may include a thesis component.
 Entrance requirements are generally multivariable calculus, linear algebra, differential equations and some exposure to computer programming (usually C++); programs emphasizing financial mathematics may require some background in measure theory.

 Initially, the curriculum builds quantitative skills, and simultaneously develops the underlying finance theory: